my0916/STRT2/TFE-README.md

      | 8 | classB |
      | 9 | classC |

   In this case, transcript assembly is performed using samples 1, 4, 7 for classA, 2, 5, 8 for classB, and 3, 6, 9 for classC.
-Then first exons are collected from all thse 3 classes and annotated as TFEs.
+Then first exons are collected from all these 3 classes and annotated as TFEs.

 ## Example usage
 ```